Young People's Society of Christian Endeavour: Formation

 Christian Endeavor began as a small group of youth that met at the house of their minister.
 Within a year, six societies had formed.
 After two years, the number of societies had grown to fifty-six.
 The organization expanded rapidly as it grew from a single church society into a world movement.
 By the end of the 19th century, Christian Endeavor was in the headlines of many major American newspapers.
 By 1906, 67,000 youth-led Christian Endeavor societies had been organized worldwide, with over four million members.
 Christian Endeavor took up many causes and was influential in supporting the temperance movement in the 1920s.

 Christian Endeavor began extensive publications in 1886.
 World conventions were held to address major issues.
 In 1887, Clark was elected president of the United Society, and in 1895 he was chosen as the World President of the Christian Endeavor Union.
 Clark held this position until his death in 1927.
 Daniel A. Poling then assumed the presidency.
 Christian Endeavor societies met at the state level for local control and met in World Conventions at intervals of three to six years.
 (World Conventions were held in Grand Rapids, Michigan in 1937 and 1951.)
 The organization's world headquarters moved from Boston, Massachusetts, to Columbus, Ohio, in 1952.
-Christian Endeavor is still operating today throughout the world; their activities are widely reported on international and state Christian Endeavor Websites.
+Christian Endeavor is still operating throughout the world; their activities are widely reported on international and state Christian Endeavor Websites.